fluttercommunity/plus_plugins/CONTRIBUTING.md

 Please make sure all your check-ins have detailed commit messages explaining the patch.

-When naming the title of your pull request, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) guide.
+When naming the title of your pull request, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) guide, and include the package name in parenthesis.
 For example, for a fix to the `sensor_plus` plugin:

 `fix(sensor_plus): fixed a bug!`